MicrosoftDocs/win32/desktop-src/TermServ/imsrdpclienttransportsettings2-gatewaycredsharing.md

 - MsTscAx.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IMsRdpClientTransportSettings2::GatewayCredSharing property

 Specifies or retrieves the setting for whether the Remote Desktop Gateway (RD Gateway) credential sharing feature is enabled.
 When the feature is enabled, the Remote Desktop ActiveX control tries to use the same credentials to authenticate to the Remote Desktop Session Host (RD Session Host) server and to the RD Gateway server.

 This property is read/write.